Welcome to LookChem.com Sign In|Join Free

 Uses

-2. 5-Methylsalicylic acid was used in generation of o-sulfate conjugates in situ and their analysis by ultra-performance liquid chromatography-time-of-flight mass spectrometry.
+5-Methylsalicylic acid is used in the generation of o-sulfate conjugates in situ and their analysis by ultra-performance liquid chromatography-time-of-flight mass spectrometry, providing a valuable tool for the study of chemical reactions and compound characterization.

 Preparation